Get started with Rebase API in a few simple steps:

 Step 4.
 Query forecast

-Query the latest available forecast.
+When training is done, you can query the latest available forecast.

 url = f"https://api.rebase.energy/platform/v2/sites/{site_id}/forecast"